docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 }
 ```

-This code has the `envsFromResponseData` which sets a new `ID` environment variable with a value equal to the id value returned when we create a new user.
-In the following `httpRequest` test, we include `ID` variable in the URL we send the GET request to.
+This code has the `envsFromResponseData` which sets a new `ID` environment variable with a value equal to the `id` value returned when we create a new user.
+In the following `httpRequest` test, we include the `ID` variable in the URL for the GET request.

-Run the following in the command line to confirm that the tests work as expected:
+Run the following in the command line to confirm that the test works as expected:

 ```bash
 npm run runTests -- --input ../test-specs/env-variable-tests.spec.json